apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/configuration/configuration.md

 For your convenience, KubeBlocks offers a tool `edit-config` to help you to configure parameter in a visualized way.

-For Linux and macOS, you can edit configuration files by vim.
+For Linux and macOS, you can edit configuration files by vi.
 For Windows, you can edit files on notepad.

 1. Edit the configuration file.